anamicaarya/api-gateway-tests/README.md

 ### Prerequisites
 - Docker and Docker Compose
-- Node.js 18 or newer (only required if you run Cypress outside Docker)
+- Node.js 18 or newer (only required if want to run Cypress outside Docker)
 - Git

 ### Clone and start Kong